Create a session

 |---|---|---|

-flowId | String | Flow identifier |
+flowId | string | Flow identifier |

-environment | String | Environment where the session was created |
+environment | string | Environment where the session was created |

-sessionContext | Object | Session metadata |
+sessionContext | object | Session context |

-sessionContext.sessionId | String | Unique session identifier |
+sessionContext.sessionId | string | Unique session identifier |

-sessionContext.sessionStatus | String | Initial status: CREATED |
+sessionContext.sessionStatus | string | Initial status: CREATED |

-sessionContext.createdAt | String | ISO 8601 timestamp of session creation |
+sessionContext.createdAt | string | ISO 8601 timestamp of session creation |

 Example